ndukwec/cvs/README.md

 `cd into the directory
 `

-`open two terminal windows
+`open two terminal windows:
 `

-`first run: npm run server
+`first run: npm run server in the first window
 `

-`then run: ng serve
+`then run: ng serve in the second window
 `

 go to http://localhost:4200/

+Inside the server directory is our `database.json` file which has the data we'd like to come from the server.